 Update: As of Tuesday, March 3, 2015 some instances of the SSL vulnerability were detected on Google’s Chrome browser.
 To see if your browser is vulnerable, we recommend visiting this site.

-Hey peeps, just a quick heads up about the recently identified "FREAK Attack" vulnerability: the good folks at Promet Source are on it!
+Just a quick heads up about the recently identified "FREAK Attack" vulnerability: the support team Promet Source are on it!

 Promet Source Neutralizes Critical SSL Vulnerability